kadnode - P2P name resolver daemon

 -

-KadNode allows a limited set of commands to be send from any user from other
+KadNode allows a limited set of commands to be sent from any user

 - -p path